Steinberg slices and group-valued moment maps: Quasi-Hamiltonian and quasi-Poisson structures

+Conversely, let $(N, L_N)$ be a Dirac manifold and let $f\colon M\longrightarrow N$ be a smooth map from a manifold $M$.
+The \emph{pullback} of the Dirac structure $L_N$ is the Lagrangian distribution

+If this distribution defines a smooth vector bundle on $M$, it is a Dirac structure.
+When $(M,L_M)$ and $(N,L_N)$ are Dirac manifolds, a map $f\colon M\longrightarrow N$ is called \emph{backward-Dirac} if

-This is a generalization of the pullback of differential forms, and symplectomorphisms, for instance, are backward-Dirac.
-We give the following important example of a backward-Dirac map, which we will use repeatedly in the next section.
+This is a generalization of the pullback of differential forms---symplectomorphisms, for instance, are backward-Dirac.
+We give the following important example of a Dirac pullback, which we will use repeatedly in the next section.